AWiderDotNET/home/README.md

         3.3.2(3.3.2 place to get trained to contribute) 3.4[3.4 Thank OSS Maintainers]
-        3.4.1(3.4.1 guidance on ways to thank maintainers)
+        3.4.1(3.4.1 guidance on ways to thank maintainers) 3.5[3.5 Pay for a support license]
+      3.6[Seize OSS Consulting opportunities]
 ```

 ## 4. Companies